tomimick/restpie3/README.md

     # run the dev image - write your own local path here!
     docker run --rm --name restpie-dev -p 8100:80 -v ~/Downloads/restpie3/py:/app/pylocal restpie-dev-image

-    # or alias for above docker run:
+    # or alias for the above docker run
-    run.sh
+    ./run.sh

 Then you should see the REST API list again at http://localhost:8100/api/list but this time in DEV mode: IS_LOCAL_DEV=True.